ovaistariq/xb-mgr/README.md

 ---

 Note that we have two sections above, one is the default section which consists of general options.
 While the second section 'db1' is specific to the remote-host 'db1'.
 Note that we have specified the hostname in the section db1, which is what will be used to connect tothe remote-host, also see how we have overridden the value of config variable 'log'.

+There is also another config file needed on the remote hosts that need to be backed up, this file is named xtrabackup.conf and must be located in the conf directory inside the xb-mgr directory on the remote hosts.
+So if you have xb-mgr at location /usr/local/xb-mgr, the configuration file will be available at /usr/local/xb-mgr/conf/xtrabackup.conf.

++ mysql_user - This is the MySQL user that will be used by xb-mgr during the backup process.
+The user must exist on the remote-host, and should have the following privileges:
+   -    RELOAD
+   -    LOCK TABLES
+   -    REPLICATION CLIENT
+   -    SUPER
++ mysql_password - This is the password for the MySQL user

+Let me show you an example xtrabackup.conf file:

+---
+    [xtrabackup]
+    user        = root
+    password    = some_pass
+---

 Remote hosts and Ansible Configuration
 ======================================